davidwrede/chef-web-docs-1/includes_resources/includes_resource_registry_key_syntax.rst

      action :create
    end

-The full syntax for all of the properties that are available to the |resource registry_key| resource is:
+The full syntax for all of the properties that are available to the **registry_key** resource is:

 .. code-block:: ruby